shanshs/Team-Pigeon/docs/final.md

 <td> <img src="success_dqn1.PNG" alt="img2" style="width: 270px;"/> </td>
 </tr></table>

 By modifying our implementation of the episilon greedy policy to fix a previous issue with it, and adding additional layers for the neural network to pass through, we received the following results for success.
 This was to be expected, since as a base, DQN does not perform very well without any modifications.
+Our original DQN used simply one RELU activation layer for its Q network.

 <div style="text-align:center"><img src="success_dqn2.PNG	"/></div>

 ### PPO

 Based on the below data, PPO performed reasonably well compared to the others with an approximate success rate at about 20 to 25%.
+The upwards trend in returns is more apparent and visible here.
+The returns also do not fluctuate as greatly as the original DQN, meaning the agent does not suddenly perform very well for a few episodes and then drop and perform and achieve the lowest possible rewards for the mission.
+The agent manages to survive the first few top floors of the tunnel, while also occasionally reaching the bottom sometimes.

 <table><tr>
 <td> <img src="returns_pponew.png" alt="img1" style="width: 500px;"/> </td>